Gustavo Petro

 The 62-year-old Gustavo Petro had been a non-combatant member of the M-19 rebel group, for which he was briefly jailed and allegedly tortured.
 The group became notorious for taking the country’s top judges hostage in a confrontation that killed almost 100 people in 1985.

-He has sought to dispel accusations that his government will favour former rebels and that he will institute policies that have caused a social and economic crisis in neighbouring Venezuela.
+He has sought to dispel accusations that his government will favor former rebels and that he will institute policies that have caused a social and economic crisis in neighbouring Venezuela.
 He has pledged low-cost loans for small businesses and redistribution of pensions to ensure casual workers receive a minimum payment.

 The former congressman has also said he wants to increase taxes on owners of large tracts of unproductive land and start weaning Colombia off income from oil and coal, which he has described as poisons comparable to cocaine.
 In that vein, he has said he wants to shift Colombia’s relationship with the United States away from anti-narcotics policies and towards the fight against climate change.